benmvp/benmvp.com/content/pages/04--talks.md

 >
 > Experience with React will help you get the most out of this session, but you don't have to have a JavaScript black belt to leave feeling confident in using ES.next with React.
 Learn how to write cleaner code using the new spread operator, classes, modules, destructuring, and other tasty syntactic sugar features being introduced into ECMAScript.
 Oh, and don't worry if you don't understand all of those terms — you soon will after this session!

+### React + Web APIs = ❤️

+> React is a JavaScript UI library that makes creating reusable components easy and efficient.
+And modern Web APIs like Fetch, Local storage, and Geolocation when combined with React enable us to create sophisticated user interfaces.
+But there are even more, lesser-known Web APIs that help us further blur the lines between browser and native apps!
+>
+> In this session geared towards React developers of all skill levels, let’s learn about some Web APIs that you may have never heard of before!
+We’ll look at device diagnostic, interaction, audio, and video APIs — where they are supported and how you can apply them in your next React project.

 ### React Exposed! 😮

+_(Retired)_

 > React's seemingly "magical" features make developing sophisticated web UIs easy by doing so much heavy lifting for us.
 Unfortunately, without knowing how certain parts of the "magic" work, we run into confusing React warnings/errors.
 >